SAP/luigi/docs/luigi-core-api.md

 #### removeCurrentLocaleChangeListener

-De-register a listener for locale changes
+Unregisters a listener for locale changes.

 ##### Parameters